dcbaker/cython/docs/src/tutorial/appendix.rst

     "About" in the menu on the left-hand side).
 You want the file entitled "Automated MinGW Installer" (currently version 5.1.4).
  2. Run it and install MinGW.
-Only the basic package is strictly needed for Cython, although you might want to grab at least the C++ compiler as well.
+Only the basic package is strictly needed for Cython0, although you might want to grab at least the C++ compiler as well.
  3. You need to set up Windows' "PATH" environment variable so that includes e.g. "c:\\mingw\\bin" (if you installed MinGW to